cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 1. Create a new branch from `master` for the version bump.
 1. Update the [`version`](pkg/secrets/version.go) file to the new version number.
-1. Add to the already existing `CHANGELOG.md` a description of the new changes that will be included in the release (Fixed, Added, Changed).
+1. Add a description to the already existing `CHANGELOG.md`of the new changes included in the release (Fixed, Added, Changed).
 1. Commit these changes - "Bump version to x.y.z" is an acceptable commit message - and open a PR for review.
 1. Once the PR has been reviewed and merged by a Cyberark engineer, create a tag in Github.